Jefferson Racing: Car No. 55 history

-Noah Gragson would pilot the 55 car for a full-time season in 2016, which would be the teams first full-time schedule in the East series.
+Noah Gragson would pilot the 55 car for a full-time season in 2016, which would be the team's first full-time schedule in the East series.
 For some races, he would drive in the seven car, and Spencer Davis would drive the car at Iowa Speedway.
 Gragson would have an up and down season, getting wins at Stafford Motor Speedway and the New Jersey Motorsports Park.
 He ended the season with six top tens and four top fives, finishing fifth in the final standings.